synerg5g/Pyramis/notes.md

 - If possible, provide the supported asn_base_types along with the pyramis package itself! (lke python). <see readme.md#functionality>
 - Provide the ASN parser source, so people can extend the basetypes set.

+- Nested scopes allow the existence of multiple definitions of the same variable name, by enforcing scope-locality of those variables.
+Q. Should this be allowed?
+-> If inner scope types a variable (by explicit create_message or udf) with same name as one in any enclosing scope, variable redefinition, modify the old variable object.
+-> else, do nothing
+Default actions: If same name used in current scope, new usage will modify the type of the same variable object.
+--- Different scopes may contain variables with same names, but they must all refer to the same object, created in a different scope.

 2. Typing Invariants:
 ======================
 - All event i.e. python.Function() formals have python type "str" at init.